JetBrains/kotlin-web-site/docs/topics/mpp/mpp-share-on-platforms.md

 In this case, you can share code across native targets in your project using the hierarchical structure.

-To enable the hierarchy structure support, add the following flag to your `gradle.properties`.
+To enable the hierarchy structure support, add the following option to your `gradle.properties`.

 ```kotlin
 kotlin.mpp.enableGranularSourceSetsMetadata=true